bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 > docker run -d --name simple_4 ${DOCKER_REPOSITORY}/simple-server /usr/local/lib/simple-service/runserver.sh
 ```

 Hey look at that!
 We just scaled our service to 4 nodes!
-Of course, we don't want to have to do this manually, so let's setup our deploy script now.
+Of course, we don't want to have to do this manually, so let's look at how our deploy script manages this for us.

 The <code>resources/server-scripts/deploy.sh</code> script takes several options and arguments.
 It takes care of logging in, checking that our docker machine is ok, cleaning up existing containers, and generally making deployments easy.